A rewriting-logic-with-SMT-based formal analysis and parameter synthesis framework for parametric time Petri nets: Parameters and symbolic executions

-\begin{example} Let \code{$\mathit{net}$} and \code{$m_0$} be the Maude terms representing, respectively, the PITPN and the initial marking shown in \Cref{fig:producers}.
-The term \code{$\mathit{net}$} below includes an SMT variable representing the parameter $a$ in transition $t_3$: \begin{maude} op net : -> Net . eq net = "t1" : ("p5" |-> 1) --> ("p1" |-> 1) in [2 : 6] ; "t2" : ("p1" |-> 1) --> ("p2" |-> 1 ; "p5" |-> 1) in [2 : 4] ; "t3" : ("p2" |-> 1 ; "p4" |-> 1) --> ("p3" |-> 1) in $\highlight{[rr("a") : rr("a")]}$ ; "t4" : ("p3" |-> 1) --> ("p4" |-> 1) in [0 : 0] . \end{maude} The Maude's commands introduced in \Cref{sec:analysis} allow us to answer the question whether it is possible to reach a state with a marking $M$ with more than one token in some place.
+\hbox{} \begin{maude} op net : -> Net . eq net = "t1" : ("p5" |-> 1) --> ("p1" |-> 1) in [2 : 6] ; "t2" : ("p1" |-> 1) --> ("p2" |-> 1 ; "p5" |-> 1) in [2 : 4] ; "t3" : ("p2" |-> 1 ; "p4" |-> 1) --> ("p3" |-> 1) in $\highlight{[rr("a") : rr("a")]}$ ; "t4" : ("p3" |-> 1) --> ("p4" |-> 1) in [0 : 0] . \end{maude} The Maude commands introduced in \Cref{sec:analysis} allow us to answer the question whether it is possible to reach a state with a marking $M$ with more than one token in some place.
 As shown in Example \ref{example:finite}, Maude positively answers this question and the resulting accumulated constraint tells us that such a state is reachable (with 2 tokens in $p_2$) if \code{rr("a") >= 4}. \end{example}

 Terms of sort \code{Marking} in $\rtheorySymN{1}$ may contain expressions with parameters (\ie{} variables) of sort \code{IntExpr}.
-Let $\Lambda_m$ denote the set of such parameters and $\pi_m:\Lambda_M \to \grandn$ a valuation function for them.
+Let $\Lambda_m$ denote the set of such parameters and $\pi_m:\Lambda_m \to \grandn$ a valuation function for them.
 We use $m_s$ to denote a mapping from places to \code{IntExpr} expressions including parameter variables.
 Similarly, $\mathit{clocks}_s$ denotes a mapping from transitions to \code{RExpr} expressions (including variables).
 We write $\pi_m(\mathit{m}_s)$ to denote the ground term where the parameters in markings are replaced by the corresponding values $\pi_m(\lambda_i)$.
 Similarly for $\pi(\mathit{clocks}_s)$, we use $\encSym{\PN}$ to denote the above rewriting logic representation of nets in $\rtheorySymN{1}$.

 Let $t_s$ be the constrained term of sort \code{State} in $\widehat{\rtheorySymN{1}} $ and assume that $\phi \parallel t_s \rightsquigarrow_{\widehat{\rtheorySymN{1}}} \phi' \parallel t'_s$.
 By construction, if for all $t\in \os \phi\parallel t_s \cs$ all markings (sort \code{IntExpr}), clocks and parameters (sort \code{RExpr}) are non-negative numbers, then this is also the case for all $t' \in \os \phi' \parallel t_s'\cs$.